nguyenthanhdat23012003/Computer-Network-Theory/Chapter2-Software_And_Network_Protocols/2_NetworkProtocolDefinition.md

+**[Vietnamese Below]**

+# Network Protocols Concept

+A **network protocol** is a set of rules governing the communication process that the components of a network system must follow when participating in communication.

+Each protocol is a set of rules specifying three main aspects:
+1. **Structure of information**: Defines how information is organized and formatted.
+2. **Sequence of information exchange**: Specifies the order of messages sent and received.
+3. **Actions to perform when sending/receiving information**: Rules defining when and how a component sends and responds to messages.

+### Elements of a Network Protocol
+- **Types of messages to be exchanged**: Specifies the various types of messages required for system components.
+- **Message syntax**: Defines how messages are constructed.
+- **Field semantics**: Indicates the meaning and role of each field within the message.

+### Role of Network Protocols
+Network protocols serve as a **common language** that connects and coordinates the operation of devices.

+### Protocol Specification
+A **protocol specification** is a design document that describes a protocol in writing.
+When applications are developed according to this specification and installed on devices, they form a program called a **protocol implementation**.

+### Open and Proprietary Protocols
+- **Open protocols**: Protocols accessible and usable by anyone.
+Open protocols are described at [RFC Editor](https://www.rfc-editor.org/).
+- **Proprietary protocols**: Closed protocols known only to the developer.
+For example, Skype uses its proprietary protocol, possibly due to the P2P model it employs, enhancing security through proprietary design.

+<div style="border-top: 2px solid white; margin: 20px 0;"></div>

 # Khái niệm giao thức mạng

 **Giao thức mạng** là tập hợp các quy tắc điều khiển quá trình truyền thông mà các thành phần của hệ thống mạng phải tuân theo khi tham gia vào quá trình truyền thông.